0chain/0chain/README.md

 ### Assumptions

-PostgresSQL is running locally on port 5432 and Tomcat is running locally on port 8080.
+PostgresSQL is running locally on port 5432.

 ### Postgresql